emanuelaepure10/database_manual/contribution.md

 ## Changes to the Re3gistry software
 We distinguish between two types of changes to the Re3gistry software that are handled differently:
-* For changes that provide **bug fixes** a Pull Request can be created that references an existing bug in the [Registry repository](https://github.com/ec-jrc/re3gistry/issues)
+* For changes that provide **bug fixes** a Pull Request can be created that references an existing bug in the [Registry repository](https://github.com/ec-jrc/re3gistry/issues).
+Steps to follow:
+    * If you would like to submit a bug report, please create a new issue in the re3gistry repository using the [Bug report template](https://github.com/ec-jrc/re3gistry/issues/new?assignees=&labels=&template=re3gistry-problem.md).
+The Re3gistry Technical Committee members monitor the issues and will add new label to the issue.
+If additional information is required, you will be contacted.
+    * Pull requests for bugfixes are very welcome (see "Contributing" below)!
 * Changes that provide **improvements** to the software must first be discussed in an [Registry Improvement Proposal](https://github.com/ec-jrc/re3gistry/issues/new?assignees=&labels=&template=re3gistry-improvement-proposal.md) (R3IP) and reference an accepted R3IP.
+Steps to follow:
+    * If you would like to discuss an idea before documenting a full R3IP, simply create a new issue using the [R3IP template](https://github.com/ec-jrc/re3gistry/issues/new?assignees=&labels=&template=re3gistry-improvement-proposal.md).
+Complete the template as far as possible and mention that this is not a complete proposal yet, but that you are looking for feedback.
+The R3TF Group members monitor the issue and if they support it, it will change the tag to "approved" and ask you to complete the proposal.

 ## Pull Request Workflow
 * Please read and accept the Developer Certificate of Origin.
 All commits have to be **signed-off** and **digitally signed**.
 Make sure you have configured your GIT client accordingly.
 * Fork the repository